Walking with Beasts: Walking with Beasts

 BBC One aired the series weekly on Thursday nights, with a regular of repeats the following Sunday afternoon.
 In 2010, the series was repeated on BBC Three in omnibus format, as three-hour-long episodes.

 The Science of Walking with Beasts

 A two-episode companion documentary, The Science of Walking with Beasts, aired in November 2001 on BBC One.
 This series featured interviews with palaeontologists and explanations of how the fossil record and modern day descendants have informed what is known about the animals depicted in Walking with Beasts, as well as brief sections showing the development of the CGI and animatronic animals used in the series.

 Reception

-The first airing of New Dawn, the first episode of Walking with Beasts, on BBC One attracted 8.5 million viewers and a 35% audience share.
-Though this fell short of the first airing of Walking with Dinosaurs (15 million viewers), it was considered a major success owing to 2001's more competitive broadcasting environment and due to being 2.6 million viewers above the average audience of BBC One during the time slot.
+The first airing of New Dawn, the first episode of Walking with Beasts, on BBC One attracted 8.5 million viewers and an 81% audience share.
+Though this fell short of the first airing of Walking with Dinosaurs (15 million viewers), it was considered a major success owing to 2001's more competitive broadcasting environment and due to being 3.6 million viewers above the average audience of BBC One during the time slot.